 How did BeanCurious decide to get on the single-use pour-over trend?
 Well, let me tell you a story.
-I was invited to climb up something with seven of my semi-fit friends to a trail called “Tiger’s Roar” out in Lantau.
+I was invited to hike a trail with seven of my semi-fit friends called “Tiger’s Roar” out in Lantau.
 I was told it would be a casual 7km climb, and when we got to the peak we could make some posh coffee then hike back down.
+Easy-peasy.

-Two hours and only 1.5km into the hike we had clambered up dry creaks and rappelled across waterfalls using exposed roots.
-My friend had barely managed to dodge a cascading rock the size of small dog but 10 times heavier, barely missing his foot.
-We dragged our tired, broken bodies over jagged, loose rocks until we finally collapsed at the base of a shear cliff called “Hades Wall”.
+Two hours and only 1.5km later we had clambered up dry creaks and rappelled across waterfalls by gripping onto exposed roots.
+We dodged cascading rocks the size of small dogs.
+We dragged our tired, broken bodies over jagged, loose boulders until we finally collapsed at the base of a shear cliff called “Hades Wall”.

-As I gazed at people climbing up the insane “trail” made of exposed rocks going up what could only be a 40 degree, 200 meter ascent on their hands and knees, clinging to the rocks for dear life and knowing that I would be going up that next I thought, “If I’m going to plummet to my death, I’m going to need a cup of coffee first.”
+I gazed at people climbing up the insane “trail” made of exposed rock going up what could only be a 40 degree, 200 meter ascent on their hands and knees.
+I saw kids half my age and twice as fit clinging to the rocks for dear life.
+Knowing that I would be going up that next I thought, “If I’m going to plummet to my death, I’m going to need a cup of coffee first.”

 Fortunately we came prepared.
 Whipping out our tins, we boiled some water post-haste and poured the steaming hot liquid over some fine, dark chocolate and nutty grounds, and proceeded to slowly sip pure bliss while looking out over the shimmering Hong Kong coast.